JonathanC13/python_ref/Structures/ok.md

   - Interrupt Response Sequence
     Each time the mP completes execution of an instruction, it will check the status of NMI and INTR.
     - if either is active, or if the next instruction is INTO, INT n, or BOUND, then:
-      1. Push flag register onto stack.
+      1. Push flag register onto stack. (saving state of current process)
       2. Clear IF and TF (interrupt enable and trap flags).
 Interrupts are now disabled.
 (So an interrupt cannot be interrupted)
-      3. Push CS then IP on stack.
+      3. Push CS then IP on stack. (pointer to code of process)
       4. Fetch the interrupt vector: Each interrupt vector contains the address (segment and offset) of the service routine.
       5. Proceed to the ISR; flush the instruction queue
     - The final statement of an interrupt service routine (ISR) is IRET – it pops IP, CS and Flags.